LoneSalmon/Active-Directory/README.md

 <p align="center">
   <strong>😨 "What's that now...
 ADUC?" 😨</strong>  <br>
   <p align="justify">
-    <em>Active Directory Users & Computers (ADUC) is a vital management tool, serving as the primary interface for administering user accounts, groups, and computer objects in an AD environment.
+    <em>Active Directory Users & Computers (ADUC) is a management tool, serving as the primary interface for administering user accounts, groups, and computer objects in an AD environment.
 It allows administrators to create, modify, and manage user accounts, reset passwords, assign group memberships, organize objects into organizational units (OUs), and oversee domain-wide policies.
 ADUC also offers advanced features for managing security settings, group policies, and attributes of AD objects, making it an essential tool for maintaining a domain's security, organization, and functionality.</em>
   </p>
 </p>

-___

 <strong>Here are the topics that we're going to cover:</strong>  <br>